 - Change the Default.rdp file attributes, by default it is Hidden and System

 - Delete the file Default.rdp file

-In case if you want to completely disable the history of remote desktop, you can try to disable writing into this branch of the registry as described in the article about the disabling (but you should understand that this is an unsupported configuration.).
+In case if you want to completely disable the history of remote desktop, you can try to prevent everyone from writing to these registry keys (but you should understand that this is an unsupported configuration).